 If you have been injured in a casino bus accident, you may have a claim and be entitled to compensation.
-This compensation may include medical bills, lost wages, and other past, present, and future economic and non-economic losses.
+This compensation may include medical bills, lost wages and other past, present, and future economic and non-economic losses.
 If a loved one has been killed in a casino bus accident, you may have a legitimate wrongful death claim.

-Many casino buses have video cameras which may have valuable information about the crash, or the events that led up to the crash.
-Additionally, there are laws governing the amount of time a lawsuit can be filed.
+Many casino buses have video cameras which may have valuable information about the crash or the events that led up to the crash.
+Additionally, there are laws governing the amount of time during which a lawsuit can be filed.
 As such, it is essential to contact a qualified personal injury attorney to discuss the facts and circumstances of your case as soon as possible.
 Casino bus accident cases are taken on contingency.
 This means there is no cost to you unless we win your case.

 Duty of Care of Bus Drivers

 You should know that casinos and private bus companies owe their customers a duty of care.
 For example, drivers have a duty to follow traffic rules.
-This means they should not speed, drive through red lights, or turn from the wrong lane.
+This means they should not speed, drive through red lights or turn from the wrong lane.
 It also means they should drive below the posted speed limit when certain conditions, such as bad weather, make following the speed limit unsafe.
 Drivers also have a duty to their passengers.
 For example, drivers should not start or stop the bus suddenly, which could result in injury.
 Drivers should not depart before passengers are safely seated.
 Finally, drivers should drop their passengers off at a safe location.

 Duty of Care of Agency Hiring Bus Drivers